 Configuring the Click Trigger for Phone Numbers

-Here, we already have a click trigger.
-All we need to do is to refine this click trigger to fire only when a phone number is clicked.
+Next, we’ll refine our click trigger to fire only when a phone number is clicked.

 Creating an Event That Fires on Phone Number Clicks

-We will then add the Event Tracking Parameters.
-So, the Category will be Click, Action will be Phone Number, and the Label will be Page Path.
+And then add the Event Tracking Parameters: Category will be Click, Action will be Phone Number, and the Label will be Page Path.

 You could change these values around and explore, but make sure to keep them unique to be able to recognize them later on in your reporting.